Warhorst/pacman/README.md

 Downloaded with [yt-dlp](https://github.com/yt-dlp/yt-dlp)

-Did some cutting with [LosslessCut](https://github.com/mifi/lossless-cut)
+Did some cutting with [LosslessCut](https://github.com/mifi/lossless-cut) and https://mp3cut.net

 (Tip: Don't even try to download the sounds from other sides than YouTube.
 The quality is trash and the tracks are incomplete)